Title: Political replacement effect and financial development: Evidence across countries

 Authors: Alfonsina Iona - Queen Mary University of London (United Kingdom) [presenting]

-Abstract: The Politics and Finance literature argues that political factors are responsible for shaping a country financial development.
-In line with this view, we analyze the impact of political competition on financial development across 124 countries over the period 1970-2015.
-The results show that political competition Granger-causes financial development, and there is a political replacement effect of political competition on financial development.
+Abstract: The Politics and Finance literature argues that political factors are responsible for shaping a country's financial development.
+In line with this view, we analyse the impact of political competition on financial development across 124 countries over the period 1970-2015.
+The results show that political competition Granger causes financial development, and there is a political replacement effect of political competition on financial development.
 However, the relationship between political competition and financial development is U-shaped.
-The results are robust to the origin of a country legal system, to different sub-samples and alternative measures of financial development and political competition.
+The results are robust to the origin of a country's legal system, to different subsamples and alternative measures of financial development and political competition.